"The village Guardian will have been watching us all the way. Nothing bad could ever have happened to us."

 Thieves steal (haha, see what we did there?) their weapons of choice from Soldiers and Martial Artists: they can carry swords, knives, or even claws, or go bare-handed so their nimble fingers aren't preoccupied.
 Of course, they have a knack for using their Acquistiveness for shadier purposes, and can steal from their enemies or set traps for them.
 They can also learn how to hone in on hidden treasures and lead their party to them.

-Wolverine Claws: The only other class aside from Martial Artists who can train with Claws.
+Wolverine Claws: The only other class aside from Martial Artists that can train with Claws.

 Minstrels are jacks of all trades, dabbling in various arts without really mastering any particular one.
 Their specialty is Litheness — they're nimble and quick-thinking, willing and able to improvise with skills that might surprise their opponents with their deadliness... or laughing at the absurdity of it all.
 Don't underestimate these resourceful entertainers.